mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 ## Styling rows

 The `getRowClassName` prop can be used to apply a custom CSS class on each row.
-It's called with a `GridRowsParams` object and must return a string.
+It's called with a `GridRowParams` object and must return a string.

 ```tsx
 interface GridRowParams {